evervault/examples/inbound-relay-example/README.md

 -->
 [![Evervault](https://evervault.com/evervault.svg)](https://evervault.com/)

-# Evervault Outbound Relay Example Code
+# Evervault Inbound Relay Example Code

 This example demonstrates how easy it is to use the inbound relay feature in the Evervault SDK to securely store your customer's personal data in a database.
 In place of setting up an actual database this function simply prints data to STDOUT, however it could easily be adapted to write to a database server.